Akagami-7/scientific-literature-explorer/README.md

 ## Description
 The Scientific Literature Explorer is a deep research Q&A system that helps users understand research papers quickly.
-Instead of reading long PDFs, users can upload papers, ask questions, and get their respective answers along with proper citations.
+Instead of reading long PDFs, users can:
+- Upload papers
+- Search for concepts using semantic search
+- View the most relevant sections
+- Explore citation relationships
+- View the most relevant sections

 ---

 ## Project Objective
-It allows users to:
-- Upload research papers (PDFs)
-- Ask questions related to those papers
-- Get answers with references to the original papers
+The goal of this project is to:
+* Enable semantic search within academic papers
+* Improve research exploration using embeddings
+* Visualize citation relationships
+* Demonstrate a scalable architecture for future research intelligence systems

 ---